konfig-sdks/vimeo-java-sdk/docs/ShowcasesCustomShowcaseThumbnailsApi.md

 Get all the custom thumbnails of a showcase

 This method returns every custom thumbnail of the specified showcase.
-The authenticated user must be the owner of the showcase.

 ### Example
 ```java